 Financial Assistance Information

 Local Bank Options

-Both Bank of the West and Plumas Bank have indicated that they have a variety of loan products available to assist residents with their water service project.
+Plumas Bank has a variety of loan products available to assist residents with their water service project.

 USDA Loans and Grants